taka-b/binomial/README_v018.txt

     "Seaborn linewidth": [0.1 < decimal < 10], The line width setting for Seaborn.
 Values between 0.1 and 10 are recommended.

     "Optimization":     ["YES" or "NO"], For now, please select "NO."

+    "Reaction_Order":   [ 'ordered' or 'random'], Calculation order for a reaction set

 4. Input File Structure 2 (Optional Settings) (e.g., test_059.txt)